krishraghuram/dmerk/README.md

 ```

 The paths path1 and path2 can be paths to directories, or they can be path to json files created using generate.
+If these are paths to directories, the generated merkle trees are saved to files, in the same way as-if generate command was invoked.
+This behavior can be modified using the `-n, --no-save` option.

 #### analyse

+NotImplementedError 😂

 #### help